-Brazilian producer Labirinto sophomore album Entheogens came out a few weeks ago and with an upcoming visit to South Africa for Alien Safari Sprung 2017, we decided to have a chat with Pedrao about his music career, spanning almost the last two decades.
+Brazilian producer Labirinto sophomore album Entheogens came out a few weeks ago and is a favourite in his home country.
+We had a chat with Pedrao to talk about his music career, spanning almost the last two decades.

 Hi Pedrão.
 How are things going?
 For those that don’t know you, tell us a little bit about how you got started in music.
 What inspired you to explore a music career?
 Can you tell us about the name, Labirinto?